Surf lifeguards rescue hundreds in floods

 It was the first operation of its type in the region for the growing lifeguard component of Search and Rescue.

-Four IRBs were used in the initial emergency in Esk Valley, where many incidents were barely describable, and Bennett says: “What they were getting into was incredible.
+Four inflatable rescue boats (IRBs) were used in the initial emergency in Esk Valley, where many incidents were barely describable, and Bennett says: “What they were getting into was incredible.
 We’re very proud of the teams and what they did.”

 In contrast to the many rumours claiming large numbers of fatalities, there were no deceased for the teams to recover, although Bennett said:

-“From what we saw on the day – we could see houses floating down the river - I initially thought hundreds of casualties.
+“From what we saw on the day – we could see houses floating down the river - I initially thought [there would be] hundreds of casualties.

 “While it is a huge tragedy, it is a miracle the loss wasn’t much greater.
 There were some extremely heroic people that day.”